Medical Marijuana Specialists located in Pensacola, Marianna, Miramar Beach, Panama City, FL & Gulfport, MS

 Glaucoma can cause a host of painful symptoms, and over time the increased pressure inside your eye that it causes can lead to vision loss or even total blindness.
 Luckily, with proper treatment, you can slow or halt the effects of glaucoma, and medical marijuana is one of several options available to lower intraocular pressure and treat glaucoma symptoms.
-Call the friendly staff at Kaya Life in Santa Rosa Beach, Panama City, and Pensacola, Florida, and Gulfport, MS, today to make an appointment, or make one online.
+Call the friendly staff at Kaya Life in Miramar Beach, Panama City, Marianna, and Pensacola, Florida, and Gulfport, MS, today to make an appointment, or make one online.

 Glaucoma is a set of diseases that put pressure on the optic nerve, damaging an important component of your eye.
 Glaucoma is very common; in fact, it’s the leading cause of blindness for people age 60 and over.
 While it can occur at any age, glaucoma becomes more common as you grow older.